CPU and GPU Bottleneck: A Detailed Explanation

 Ways to Address CPU and GPU Bottleneck

 There isn’t a way to see whether your CPU or GPU is the culprit of what’s causing the bottleneck.
-You can do this by downloading a monitoring software like MSI Afterburner.
+You can do this by downloading monitoring software like MSI Afterburner.

 We have included a download link here for your convenience.
-Just go to the downloads tab and click on Download Afterburner button from there.
+Just go to the downloads tab and click on the Download Afterburner button from there.

 Monitoring Your CPU and GPU Processes

 With the MSI Afterburner opened and set, log both your CPU and GPU usage when gaming or you can simply open the monitoring window when gaming.
 This allows you to see every load on your CPU and GPU.

 If your CPU reflects high usage with low GPU usage, you have a CPU bottleneck.
 Similarly, this means that the game is CPU-dependent.